Articles , Glossary

 Lettermark

 This type of logo uses technology similar to the previous one but displays only the first letter of the brand name in an artistic manner.
-This sort of logos is often effective in small sizes, for example, app icons, when reading the whole word is difficult.
-However, they need special attention in the aspect of originality and recognizability as it can be a complex task to make this one letter different from the other same letters representing other brands.
+This sort of logo is often effective in small sizes, for example, app icons, when reading the whole word is difficult.
+However, they need special attention in terms of originality and recognizability, as it can be a complex task to make this one letter different from the other letters representing other brands.

 Combination mark